-- 1. Poll current and outgoing board members on they would have found helpful - 2.
-Poll current and incoming board members on they would like to know - 3.
-For board members who are participating in this meeting: - a.
-Review Board Position Descriptions to derive information needed to carry out their duties and make decisions - b.
-Develop a top-level outline of what would be useful overall (orientation) and for continuing education for each topic, e.g., for financial planning, it may be how to read a financial report.
+- 1. Poll current and outgoing board members on what they would have found helpful - 2.
+Poll current and incoming board members on what they would like to know - 3.
+Distribute poll results to activity participants - 4.
+Participants should review existing board position descriptions to review information needed to carry out their duties and make decisions

-- 1. As a group, review outlines created by board members - 2.
-Review poll results and revise outlines as needed - 3.
-Brainstorm additional topics that the board generally deals with, and revise outlines as needed - 4.
-Turn outlines into continuing education plans, which includes: - a.
+- 1. As a group, develop a top-level outline of topics important for board members - 2.
+Consider methods to help onboard or provide continuing education for these topics (e.g. for financial oversight, perhaps an overview of how to read financial reports, etc.) - 3.
+Prioritize the topics (if necessary, vote on topics to prioritize) - 4.
+Turn outline into a continuing education plan, which includes: - a.
 Preferred delivery method live webinar, short, recorded video, one-pager, etc. - b.
-A schedule that works for your audience and their needs (for example annual orientation, quarterly topical deep dives, etc.). - c.
-Assign responsibilities for developing/recording/hosting the content - 5.
-Determine plan for review and maintenance of education plan, such as adding new content and revising content
+A schedule that works for your audience and their needs (for example annual orientation, semi-annual topical deep dives, etc.) - c.
+Assign responsibilities for developing/recording/hosting the content - d.
+Include timelines for review and maintenance of the plan such as making updates and adding new content